GIXLabs/TECHIN514_W25/Lab1_intro_to_platformio/Lab1_intro_to_platformio.md

 References to the **`Home`**, **`Build`**, **`Upload`** and **`Serial Monitor`** buttons will be made in what follows.
 The [toolbar documentation](https://docs.platformio.org/en/latest/integration/ide/vscode.html#id4) gives the keyboard shortcuts for these buttons.

-The only hardware requirements is a free USB port on the desktop or portable computer to be used to download firmware to the XIAO or any other board and an appropriate USB cable to connect to the board.
-The XIAO requires a usb-c type cable.
+The only hardware requirements are your computer, a XIAO ESP32 C3 (or similar microcontroller), and an appropriate USB cable to connect to the board.
+The XIAO requires a USB-C type cable.

 ## Installing the XIAO Board Definition